Do I Need to Have My Oregon Living Will Witnessed or Notarized?

 - related to you by blood, marriage or adoption

-- an owner, operator or employee of a health care facility where you are
+- an owner, operator or employee of a health care facility where you are a resident, or

-- a person entitled to any part of your estate upon your death
+- a person entitled to any part of your estate upon your death.

 After you and your witnesses sign the document, it is legally valid.
 Keep the original in your files and give a copy to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
 So, you might also consider giving copies of your advance directive to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.